mdsimon2/RPi-CamillaDSP/README.md

 ## CamillaDSP Configurations

-All configurations use maximum amount of output channels for a given device.
+All configurations use maximum amount of output channels for a given playback device.
 If an output channel is not needed remove it from the mixer as each extra channel requires additional processing resources.
 Configuration files can be found in the [configs](https://github.com/mdsimon2/RPi-CamillaDSP/tree/main/configs) folder of this repository.

 The naming convention configuration files in this repository is dac_input_capturerate_playbackrate.
 For example, a configuration for a MOTU Ultralite Mk5, TOSLINK input with 96 kHz capture and 96 kHz playback rates is ultralitemk5_toslink_96c_96p.